 - Cover the dough with a lid.
 Do not snap the lid closed, but allow a small crack on one side.
 Allow the dough to rest at room temperature for 2 hours.
 The dough is now ready to shape, rise and bake or you can put the container in the fridge for up to 2 weeks and use a portion of the dough any time you want fresh baked bread.

 - Lay down parchment paper on a baking sheet and sprinkle with corn meal.
 Sprinkle the top of the dough with some flour.
 Lift approximately 1/4 of the dough from the container, cut off the dough with a serrated knife or clean scissors and shape (don't knead) the dough into the desired shape.
 To shape the dough just pull the dough under on all sides until it is smooth on top.
 This should take less than 1 minute.

-- Place the dough onto the corn meal and let rise 40-90 minutes (no need to cover the dough).
-The longer it rises the more airy the dough will be.
+- Place the dough on the cornmeal and let rise 40-60 minutes (no need to cover the dough).
+The longer it rises the airier the dough will be.